syk0saje/git-gud/README.md

-Are you bad?
+wew Are you bad?
 If so, this course is perfect for you!

 It's time to...